A secret’s worth depends on the people from whom it must be kept. – Carlos Ruiz Zafón, The Shadow of the Wind

 “A rose by any other name would smell as sweet.” – William Shakespear, Romeo, and Juliet.

 Not all career coaches are created equal.
 I have to comply with the CPA Code of Ethics for Psychologists.
-This is not true for the vast majority of career (or business) coaches.
+This is not true for the vast majority of career (or business) coaches, but hopefully, they have some type of code of conduct.
 As a client seeking coaching or HR services, it’s important to know who you are trusting with your high stakes situation.
-I won’t argue that others who are not governed by a professional association are unethical, but I will say that I/O Psychologists like myself have a lot more to lose when we don’t honor these Codes of Ethics and Guidelines.
+I won’t argue that others who are not governed by a professional association are unethical, but I will say that I/O Psychologists like myself have a lot more to lose when we don’t honour these Codes of Ethics, Conduct, and Guidelines.

 There is a wide range of skill and approaches in the coaching industry.
 It’s fair to say that some designations are significantly less rigorous than a reasonable person would expect.
 My expertise is based on 10 years of formal education and many more years of experience dealing with difficult and often complex information.